Engulfed By Struggles, Ty Lue Reveals Cavs Lineup Changes Are Lurking

 “I mean, if we’re going to speak out and talk, we got to back it up,” Lue said after the loss to the Spurs.
 “And, I mean, we didn’t do that tonight.
 We talked about it this morning.
 It could be healthy, but you’ve got to do something about it.”

-Naturally disappointment is all over the place in Cleveland.
+Naturally, disappointment is all over the place in Cleveland.
 Despite their continued presence as one of the East’s higher seeds, stability is nonexistent.

 Consequently, it is curious if changes are coming let alone “a” single change.
 Only time will tell as they say.

-Without a doubt the Cavs remain one of the league’s most stacked teams.
-Said fact aside, talent means little unless unity is there.
+Without a doubt, the Cavs remain one of the league’s most stacked teams.
+That fact aside, talent means little unless unity is there.
 The losses piling up certainly insinuates that is not true as of now.
 Accordingly, whether the Eastern Conference ball club can reach greater heights may be largely determined by whether Lue’s tinkering pays off or not.